yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <u>D212 S17</u>

+From Johor.
 S17 is really what it is most commonly known by.
 Also known as 'D17' (but it's not the actual official D17 registered in Mardi), or Coffee Durian due to its taste profile.
 - Rugged husk look (rugged like Capri and Tawa)
 - Tastes like soy bean to me (I have never tasted the 'coffee')
 - Generally big seeds